photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 System [config options](../../getting-started/config-options.md) such as the image quality can be changed on the advanced settings page.
 You can also disable specific features and enable the debug or read-only mode.

-For security reasons, the advanced settings page is disabled and hidden when [public mode](../../getting-started/config-options.md) is enabled.

 !!! tldr ""
+    For security reasons, the advanced settings page is disabled and hidden when running in [public mode](../../getting-started/config-options.md).

+!!! note ""
     Changing advanced settings **always requires a restart** to take effect.
 Selecting a different thumbnail quality or size won't replace existing thumbnails.
 You may regenerate them using the [command-line interface](https://docs.photoprism.app/getting-started/docker-compose/#command-line-interface).